SorenHeidelbach/methylphase/docs/usage/utils.md

 # Utility commands

 `methylphase utils <subcommand>` provides supporting tools for inspection and downstream use.
+These command are mostly for internal use but may be helpful for users.

 ## vcf
 Summarize motif methylation to VCF (optionally bgzip+tabix).